simeonreusch/betterNOT/README.md

 not ZTF_ID1 ZTF_ID2 ...
 ```
 This will generate a standard star observability plot, create obs plots for all ZTF objects and download finding charts for them from Fritz.

+Optionally, you can specify a desired date with `-d YYYY-MM-DD` (the default is today).